Our Story

 As an avid art enthusiast, Elie understands that art is a critical component in attracting businesses and tourism to urban centers. ”The Highest Love” by internationally renowned artists Jim and Christina Demetro rests outside Our Heroes Place.
 It was a piece of work dedicated to 25 years of this father and daughter duo creating bronze sculptures together.

 Though recent initiatives have surrounded residential development, commercial ventures are how it all began.
-Prestige is responsible for adding movie Cinemas to several communities, including Battleground Cinema in Washington and Sandy and Independence Cinemas in Oregon.
+Prestige is responsible for adding movie Cinemas to several communities, including Battle Ground Cinema in Washington, Sandy Cinema and Independence Cinemas in Oregon.
 They’ve also added retail spaces, office buildings, and strategically placed art installations as part of an overarching mission of creating economically stable and sustainable urban communities.

 A servant to his community, Elie served on the Greater Vancouver Chamber of Commerce board for seven terms and the board of the Identity Clark County since 1998.
 Elie is also an active board member of the Quinn Driscoll Foundation, raising funds and awareness for the Sudden Cardiac Arrest of young high school athletes.